Sep 06, 2023

 How to Make a Minecraft Server on macOS

-!/bin/bash cd "$(dirname "$0")" exec java -Xms1024M -Xmx1024M -jar minecraft_server.1.18.jar nogui
+!/bin/bash cd "$(dirname "$0")" exec java -Xms1024M -Xmx1024M -jar minecraft_server.1.19.jar nogui

 chmod a+x startmc.command

-How to Fix “This Server Responded With An Invalid Server Key” Error?
+How to Fix “This Server Responded With An Invalid Server Key” Error

-This Server Responded With An Invalid Server Key error indicates that the server or the Minecraft launcher might be outdated.
+This Server Responded With An Invalid Server Key indicates that the server or the Minecraft launcher might be outdated.
 If it’s your server, try accessing the server’s localhost and restarting the client.

-How to Fix “You Are Not Whitelisted On This Server” Error?
+How to Fix “You Are Not Whitelisted On This Server” Error

-whitelist add [playername]
+whitelist add playername